rinliauw/rinliauw.github.io/content/blog/engineering-and-developing-software/index.md

 ## A Final Subheading

-Seeking wisdom on a dozen blog posts on the internet reveals that a software engineer seems to be understood to be a cut above software developers, with a focus on the gathering of requirements, client communication, systems analysis and working with larger teams.
+Seeking wisdom on a dozen blog posts on the internet reveals that a software engineer is understood to be a cut above software developers, with a focus on the gathering of requirements, client communication, systems analysis and working with larger teams.
 I still feel uneasy in admitting that "applying engineering principles to the software development lifecycle" is enough to win over a term that describes entire domains which work with fundamentally different applications and constraints.

 It may be a sign of my ignorance, but my impression was that most developers are already expected to apply those engineering principles anyway, on top of